Mark Beck: Darlington and Harrogate Town

 In August 2016, Beck signed for National League North club Darlington.
 He made his debut on 13 August, scoring in a 4–1 win over Boston United.
 Beck finished the season as the club's top scorer with 18 goals, all in league competition.
 He returned to full-time football when signing for Darlington's National League North rivals Harrogate Town on 7 November 2017 for an undisclosed fee.

 Beck joined National League North club York City on 23 July 2021 on loan until January 2022.
 He scored six goals from 25 appearances in all competitions before returning to Harrogate.

 He was released at the end of the season, and rejoined Darlington in July 2022.
 His goalscoring form returned with six from the first eight games, and his first career hat-trick helped Darlington to come back twice from behind and eliminate divisional rivals Southport from the FA Cup second qualifying round on 17 September.
 By January, he was top scorer in the National North with 15 and had helped Darlington to third place in the table.

 Solihull Moors

 During the January 2023 transfer window, National League club Solihull Moors met Beck's release clause and offered him terms beyond Darlington's reach.
 He signed a two-and-a-half-year contract with Moors on 26 January.
 He scored twice in the 2024 FA Trophy final at Wembley Stadium in a 2–2 draw against Gateshead, but the Moors went on to lose on penalties.

 He joined National League rivals Gateshead ahead of the 2024–25 season on loan until 2 January 2025, and scored his first goal on his second appearance to complete a 2–0 win away to Woking.
 He played regularly, but mainly off the bench, and did not score again before his loan was terminated in mid-November.

 Scunthorpe United

 Beck returned to National League North football when he signed for Scunthorpe United on a permanent contract on 15 November 2024.

+In November 2025, Beck returned to the National League North, joining Alfreton Town on an initial one-month loan.
+Having had his loan extended, he was recalled on 2 January 2026 to allow him to return to National League side Gateshead on loan for the remainder of the season.

+On 8 May 2026, Scunthorpe announced the player would be leaving in the summer when his contract expired.